juju/docs/src/en/commands.md

    **Options:**

+   _-f (= "")_

+      The path to a cloud definition file

    _--replace  (= false)_

       Overwrite any existing cloud information

    **Details:**